Michael Rothgang’s homepage

 Preparing and holding weekly tutorials, grading homeworks.

-• Algebra and Number Theory, winter term 2017/18, FU Berlin.
+• Algebra and number theory, winter term 2017/18, FU Berlin.
 In German.

 Preparing and holding weekly tutorials, grading homeworks and exams.